iden3/snarkjs/README.md

 snarkjs zkey contribute circuit_0000.zkey circuit_0001.zkey --name="1st Contributor Name" -v
 ```

 We provide a contribution to the phase2 ceremony, and update the zkey to reflect this.
+As in phase 1, you'll be prompted to enter a random text as an extra source of entropy.

 ### 16. Provide a second phase2 contribution